-To be regarded as sufficient, the intern must provide clear evidence for all the subsections of an outcome where the outcome has three or fewer subsections.
-In the case of an outcome that contains four or more subsections, the pharmacist intern must submit evidence that covers at least 75% of the subsections of an outcome.
-For example, in the case of Domain 1, an intern would have to submit evidence for all subsections of competencies 1.6 which has three subsections (1.6(a) to (c).
-But for competency 2.1 which has eight subsections (2.1(a) to (h) they would only have to submit evidence for a minimum of six subsections of the competency.
+For evidence of a competency standard with three or fewer behavioural statements to be regarded as sufficient, the intern must provide clear evidence for all behavioural statements for the specific competency standard.
+In the case of a competency standard that contains four or more behavioural statements, the Pharmacist Intern must submit evidence that covers at least 75% of the behavioural statements of a competency standard.
+For example, in the case of Domain 1, an intern would have to submit evidence for all behavioural statements of Competency Standard 1.6, which has three behavioural statements (1.6(a) to (c)).
+However, for Competency Standard 2.1, which has eight behavioural statements (2.1(a) to (h)), they would only have to submit evidence for a minimum of six (6) behavioural statements of the competency standards.

-The same piece of evidence cannot be used for more than one competency (i.e. for every competency there should be a piece of evidence which is annotated appropriately).
+The same piece of evidence may not be used for more than one (1) competency standard (i.e. for every competency standard there should be evidence which is annotated appropriately).